hdclark/Ygor/README.md

 # Introduction

-This supporting library was written by hal clark over the span of many years (~2010-2019) to house bits of code that are useful for multiple projects.
+This supporting library was written by hal clark over the span of many years (~2010-2020) to house bits of code that are convenient for multiple projects.

-Most, but not all of Ygor's routines are focused on scientific or mathematic applications.
-These routines will grow, be replaced, be updated, and may even disappear when their functionality is superceded by new features in the language/better libraries/etc. However, many of these routines are not broadly useful enough for a project like Boost to include, and many are not comprehensive enough to be submitted to more mature project.
+Most, but not all of Ygor's routines are focused on scientific or mathematic applications (i.e., geometry, simulation, optimization, and statistics).
 The routines in this library were all developed for specific projects with specific needs, but which may (have) become useful for other projects.
+Ygor's routines will grow, be replaced, be updated, and may even disappear when their functionality is superceded by new features in the language/better libraries/etc. Neither API nor ABI stability is guaranteed.

-Pushing (generic) routines from specific projects into these files is encouraged, so long as the routines has some hope of being applicable in some other situation.
+This library is meant to be 'ugly' -- it houses a ragtag bunch of routines that would otherwise pollute other projects and be duplicated multiple times.
+The focus is on providing functionality rather than optimizing the interface, speed, or beauty.
+Additions of new generic routines is welcomed so long as there is some reasonable chance they will be applicable or broadly useful.

 # License and Copying

 All materials herein which may be copywrited, where applicable, are.
-Copyright 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019 Hal Clark.
+Copyright 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020 Hal Clark.
 See
 [LICENSE.txt] for details about the license.
 Informally, Ygor is available under a GPLv3+ license.